Slins-23/flutter-fft/README.md

 **Warning:** *Currently works only on Android!
 This plugin makes use of platform channels, and only the Java/Android platform channel has been implemented.*

-**The plugin was developed and tested in a Pixel 2 emulator, API 29.
+**The plugin was developed in a Pixel 2 emulator, API 29.
+Tested in a real Pixel 2, Android 11 and another Pixel 2 emulator, API 30.
 Does not work on iOS at the moment, due to the platform channel having yet to be implemented.**

 **Minimum SDK version >= 24**: You can update the minimum SDK requirements at `"/android/app/build.gradle"` in the line `minSdkVersion 16` of your main application.